 However, ration bars can be a bit depressing if you can tolerate eating even one of them after a few days.
 Therefore, for more extended survival periods, we recommend minimum preparation foods.
-Mountain House food pouches and similar single-serving survival foods are a good choice.
-Many of Blake’s colleagues utilize Mountain House meals when in the field.
+Nutrient Survival and other similar single-serving survival foods are a good choice.
+Many of Blake’s colleagues utilize dehydrated meals when in the field.

-While rations like Mountain House are lightweight and easily packable, they require you to boil water, which may not always be possible.
+While rations like Nutrient Survival are lightweight and easily packable, they require you to boil water, which may not always be possible.
 This is especially true if you’re in a non-permissive environment, an area where others may be seeking to do bodily harm to you.

 While not all heating sources produce smoke or excessive odors, most produce light and noise, and all produce heat.
 If being identified by others is a concern, consider having a few MREs on hand.
 MREs can be heavy and not very weight-efficient, especially Russian ones.